Roblox (Windows, Mac OS X)

 This Egg is the oldest canceled egg (that we have knowledge of) that exists.
 It was supposed to be used in the 2008 Egg Drop.
 It can be assumed that this egg was used in the now-defunct Invite a Friend program, where users could email friends invite links to gain an Inviter badge on their profile.

 Another Egg meant for the 2018 Egg Hunt, It is unknown which world this egg was supposed to be collected in if this was a randomly spawning egg or an egg that you had to do a quest to obtain.
 This is one of the few canceled eggs to be put on the catalog.

 Mad Egg (Original Version)

 This is the early version of the Mad Egg that was used in the 2015 Egg Hunt.
-This was replaced with a dark red egg with two fancy knives stuffed in the top part.
+This was replaced with a dark red egg with three fancy knives stuffed in the top part.

 An egg meant for the 2013 Egg hunt based on another Roblox game called "Roblox Battle", It might have been a cross-promotion with Roblox Battle.

 This egg-shaped box is an early version of the Terrible Gift of Korblox Ancients.

 Dragon Scale Egg